zedlopez/ifm/Examples/Lanista2.md

 For: Z-Machine

-Back in the chapter on randomization, we explored a way to create a randomized combat system.
+In [Lanista 1], we explored a way to create a randomized combat system.
 That system didn't allow for multiple weapons, though.
 Here we explore how to create an ``attack it with`` action that will let the player choose between weapons with different maximum powers.

 We're also going to rewrite that original "instead of attacking:" rule into an attacking it with action that can be performed equally by the player or by any of the player's enemies.